About the CDB & timeline

 September 23, 2024

 #FundTheBenefit Coalition partners formally submit their comments on the CDB regulations as part of the consultation.
-In the submission, and in addition to improving the inadequate benefit amount, they call on government to improve the restrictive eligibility criteria, increase the minimum income threshold, and ensure recipients won’t be restricted from accessing other programs because of receiving the benefit.
+In their submissions, they call on government to not only increase the inadequate benefit amount, but also improve the restrictive eligibility criteria, increase the minimum income threshold, and ensure recipients won’t be prevented from accessing other programs because of receiving the benefit.”

 September – October 2024